grocco/Sociology-Simulation/README.md

 I expect a minor percentage of people refusing vaccination to be of no harm for the entire society.
-Also, I expect a sufficiently high percentage can lead to disastrous scenarios
+On the other hand, I suspect that a sufficiently high percentage can lead to disastrous scenarios (the incidence of severe complications to be out of control)

 (What are the answers to the above questions that you expect to find before starting your research?)